jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 #### > SPECIAL RULES:
 - **Point-blank Shooting**
-- **Transport:** This model can transport 12 PHOENIX LORD or \<CRAFTWORLD\> INFANTRY models.
+- **Transport:** This model can transport up to 12 PHOENIX LORD and/or \<CRAFTWORLD\> INFANTRY models.
 Each WRAITHGUARD or WRAITHBLADE model takes the space of two other models.
-It cannot transport JUMP PACK models.
 - **Serpent Shield:** Whenever this model would lose a wound, roll a die.
 On a 6 (or 5+ if it is also equipped with Spirit stones), the wound is not lost.
 In addition, once per battle, when selected to shoot in the Shooting phase, a Wave Serpent can discharge its Serpent Shield.
 If it does so, the nearest visible enemy unit within 12"